sgumirov/opay-ussd/README.md

 # OPay USSD

-This is a demo USSD service for OPay based on [Eyeline](https://eyeline.mobi/) [GlobalUSSD](https://globalussd.com/) platform.
+This is a demo USSD service for OPay service based on API of [Eyeline](https://eyeline.mobi/) [GlobalUSSD](https://globalussd.com/) platform.

 ## Menu hierarchy